How to Stop Canker Sores – Change These 3 Things!

 Canker sores suck.
 They are painful, frustrating and downright pointless.
 I have had my run-around with them since I was young and was convinced that they were just a part of life.
 Then, during my college years, things got really bad.
-It wasn’t long before my canker sores started to come in in waves, sometimes of 5 or more at a time.
-Often they took days, sometimes even weeks to heal fully.
-That is when I made it my mission: to find a way to stop canker sores once and for all.
+That’s when I decided to do a little research and figure out once and for all how to stop canker sores.

 Then, it was like before I knew it, a new round of mouth sores was on the way.

 How to Stop Cancer Sores

 This kind of narrative is probably familiar to most readers.
 Canker sores are frustrating because they can actually get to the point where they can interfere with your enjoyment of daily activities.
 Things, like eating, drinking, and even talking, can be painful and at times unbearable.

 I thought the same thing, and after I consulted my doctors, and dentists I got a variety of mixed advice that didn’t really lead anywhere.
 Most said that besides staying onto of my oral hygiene, there wasn’t really anything I could do about my canker sores.
 Again and again, I heard the same dreaded words, “They are just a part of life”.
 So, I continued to brush my teeth multiple times a day and did all the normal precautions like avoiding acidic and spicy foods.
 Still, I was in pain more often than not.

 That is until I stumbled upon some advice that changed everything.

 When most people read the ingredients on the side of a toothpaste box, they would probably would not give sodium lauryl sulfate (or SLS) a second thought.
 SLS is a compound that was added to toothpaste in the late 80’s and serves no purpose other than to give you that white foamy consistency when you brush your teeth.